-Public fund deposits as of December 31, 2022 and 2021 totaled approximately \$167.5 million and \$117.8 million, respectively.
-The funds were secured by securities with a fair value of approximately \$165.5 million and \$107.2 million as of December 31, 2022 and 2021, respectively.
+Public fund deposits as of December 31, 2023 and 2022 totaled approximately \$134.8 million and \$167.5 million, respectively.
+The funds were secured by securities with a fair value of approximately \$110.1 million and \$165.5 million as of December 31, 2023 and 2022, respectively.

-As of December 31, 2022 and 2021, total deposits outstanding to executive officers, principal shareholders, directors and to companies in which they are principal owners amounted to approximately \$29.9 million and \$49.4 million, respectively.
+As of December 31, 2023 and 2022, total deposits outstanding to executive officers, principal shareholders, directors and to companies in which they are principal owners amounted to approximately \$20.1 million and \$29.9 million, respectively.

-NOTE 10.
+NOTE 9.
 SECURITIES SOLD UNDER AGREEMENTS TO REPURCHASE

 The Company utilizes securities sold under agreements to repurchase ("repurchase agreements") to facilitate the needs of our customers and to facilitate secured short-term funding needs.
 Repurchase agreements are stated at the amount of cash received in connection with the transaction.
 The Company monitors collateral levels on a continuous basis and may be required to provide additional collateral based on the fair value of the underlying securities.
-Securities pledged as collateral under repurchase agreements are maintained with our safekeeping agents.
+Securities pledged as collateral under repurchase agreements are maintained with the Company's safekeeping agents.

 Repurchase agreements mature on a daily basis.
+At December 31, 2023, the total balance of repurchase agreements was \$8.6 million, and were secured by investment securities with a fair value of approximately \$9.0 million.
 At December 31, 2022, the Company had no repurchase agreements.
-At December 31, 2021, the total balance of repurchase agreements was \$5.8 million, and were secured by investment securities with a fair value of approximately \$11.0 million.
-The interest rate paid for repurchase agreements is tiered, based on balance, and is indexed to the federal funds rate.
-The weighted average interest rate on repurchase agreements was 0.15% at December 31, 2021.
-The weighted average rate paid for repurchase agreements during the years ended December 31, 2022, 2021 and 2020 was 0.15%, 0.21% and 0.30%, respectively.
+The weighted average interest rate on repurchase agreements was 0.13% at December 31, 2023.
+The weighted average rate paid for repurchase agreements during the years ended December 31, 2023, 2022 and 2021 was 0.13%, 0.15% and 0.21%, respectively.

-NOTE 11.
+NOTE 10.
 SUBORDINATED DEBT SECURITIES